Housing

 Only properties of more than one quarter of an acre would be eligible.
 Properties with more than a quarter acre but less than 1 acre of land would be limited to two simple homes.

 Like RV’s in campgrounds, the new simple rental units enabled by this federal law would be required to pass basic safety inspections, and either be connected to septic systems or have a hold and haul program for waste.
-They would also need to be fenced from public view.
-Only property owners who lived on the land would be eligible, and
+They might also need to be fenced from public view.
+No Airbnb or short term rentals would be permitted.
+Only property owners who lived on the land would be eligible to use his federal law to bypass existing local laws that currently forbid tiny homes and trailers from getting permits.

 About InformYourVote.com